What Is 60-40 Split-Folding Rear Seat Backrest? Feature Explained

 What Are the Pros and Cons of 60:40 Split Folding Seats?

-The 60:40 split-folding seat has the following shortcomings or problems:
+The 60:40 split-folding seat has the following cons or shortcomings:

 Most entry-level cars like the Renault Kwid, Tata Tiago, Maruti Swift and Hyundai i10 Nios don’t get this feature.
-However, some cars like the Hyundai Venue and Hyundai Creta have this feature as standard across all its variants, while others like the Maruti Ignis, Tata Nexon and Kia Sonet offer it only in their higher variants.
-Even the sedans like Volkswagen Virtus and Skoda Slavia offer this feature.
+However, some cars like the Maruti Suzuki Brezza 2025, Hyundai Venue and Hyundai Creta offer this feature as standard across all its variants, while others like the Maruti Ignis, Tata Nexon and Kia Sonet offer it only in their higher variants.
+Even sedans like Volkswagen Virtus and Skoda Slavia offer this feature.

-How Easy Is It To Install Or Replace The 60:40 Split Seats?
+How Easy Is It To Install Or Replace 60:40 Split-Folding Rear Seats?

 If your car offers this feature as an option, it is possible to have it installed, though it may require completely replacing the rear seats.
 In some cases where this feature is not available in lower variants, often, the mounting points for this are present in the platform.
-So, you can consider buying the seat backs of the higher variants and installing them in your.
-Although, you have to see if the split seat back mounting points exist before ordering the part.
+So, you can consider buying the seat backs of the higher variants and installing them in your car.
+However, it is important to check if the split seat back mounting points exist before ordering the part.

 In rare cases, where the feature is not available in any variant, such as in the pre-facelift Kia Seltos, some owners have successfully replaced the rear seatbacks.
 Since the Seltos shares its platform with the Creta, the rear seats of the Creta are a perfect fit and quite easy to install.